-We endeavour to treat all stakeholders with respect and build trust through open and honest relationships.
+We recognise the importance of treating our communities with respect and aim to build trust through open and honest relationships.
 This helps us achieve a clear understanding of the context and impacts of our activities and informs how we can make a meaningful contribution to economic and social development.
-Our Code of Conduct and the Our Requirements for Community standard govern and aspiration to make a positive contribution to communities where we operate and minimise adverse impacts where these cannot be avoided.
+Our Code of Conduct and BHP’s Our Requirements standards, including Our Requirements for Community, govern our purpose to bring people and resources together to build a better world.
+We strive to make a positive contribution to communities where we operate and minimise adverse impacts where these cannot be avoided.

-BHP understands that we all have a role to play in understanding and managing social and human rights impacts, and building resilience through all phases of an operated asset’s life cycle.
-Our approach has been developed based on standards from the International Council on Mining and Metals (ICMM), the United Nations (UN) Global Compact, the International Petroleum Industry Environmental Conservation Association (IPIECA) and frameworks such as the UN Guiding Principles on Business and Human Rights and the International Finance Corporation (IFC) Performance Standards.
+BHP understands that we all have a role to play in understanding and managing social impacts and building resilience through all phases of an operated asset’s life cycle.
+Our approach has been developed based on standards from the International Council on Mining and Metals (ICMM), the United Nations (UN) Global Compact and frameworks such as the UN Guiding Principles on Business and Human Rights and the International Finance Corporation (IFC) Performance Standards.

 We define communities as groups that may be directly affected or impacted by BHP’s activities.
 This includes individuals and communities not living directly in a project area but who rely on the area for a particular reason (such as for sustenance or income), or who have a significant connection to the area (such as for cultural, religious, spiritual, historical or family reasons).
 We recognise our exploration, projects, operated assets, activities, closed and legacy assets (legacy assets refers to those BHP-operated assets, or part thereof, located in the Americas that are in the closure phase) can affect communities, but also create opportunities for BHP to contribute to social value.

 The Our Requirements for Community standard requires all our operated assets to implement actions to better understand communities, effectively plan and implement our commitments and evaluate and measure our performance (refer to the diagram below).
-This standard outlines the mandatory minimum performance requirements for social research and studies, including social impact and opportunity assessments; human rights impact assessments; community perception surveys; engagement activities; and complaints and grievance mechanisms.
+This standard outlines the mandatory minimum performance requirements for regularly reviewing potentially affected communities; community and human rights due diligence, including baseline research and impact assessments; due diligence around engagement activities; and complaints and grievance mechanisms.
 This work is overseen by the Chief Legal, Governance and External Affairs Officer.
 The day-to-day implementation of the requirements is managed by Corporate Affairs team members across BHP.
 The Our Requirements for Community standard applies to all employees and contractors.

-Through regular engagement and data collected from community perception surveys and other social research, we seek to understand the expectations, concerns and interests of the communities affected by our operated assets and identify their areas of priority.
-We recognise the significance of two-way dialogue in highlighting concerns and perspectives, and considering stakeholder perspectives is a core element of our approach.
+Through regular engagement and social research, we seek to understand the expectations, concerns and interests of the communities affected by our operated assets and identify their areas of priority.
+We recognise the significance of two-way dialogue in highlighting concerns and perspectives and considering stakeholder perspectives is a core element of our approach.

 By assessing the social, economic, political, security and environmental factors affecting communities, we aim to identify and monitor emerging social trends, better manage social impacts and risks (including reputational risks) associated with our operations and contribute to social value.
 We work with communities to identify social needs and how we can better use existing resources.
 We then partner with appropriate organisations to deliver community projects and monitor progress and performance consistently.